Portugal's loss is Adelaide's gain at the Lady Burra Brewhouse - a microbrewery and home to delicious home-made Portugese custard tarts.

 Freshly baked in a wood-fired oven, the sweet delicate puff pastry is filled with a light custard and the residual sugars are toasted black and perfectly caramelised on the outside.

-What makes the experience even more special is the tarts and coffee aren’t the main game for the Sa family who transplanted from Portugal during the global financial crisis.
+What makes the experience even more special is the tarts and coffee aren’t the main game for the Sa family.
+Lady Burra Brewhouse is the CBD’s first microbrewery.

 At present those natural ingredients include locally sourced hops and malts which are brewed to create a number of year round varieties as well as a seasonal ale.